ayushxx7/ayush-mandowara-blog/content/DataAnalysis/16-Hypothesis-Testing.md

 | To find some population parameter (mostly population mean) when you have no initial number to start with                                           | To confirm your conclusion (or hypothesis) about the population parameter (which you know from EDA or your intuition)      |
 | start with the sampling activity and find out the sample mean. can estimate the population mean from the sample mean using the confidence interval | can determine whether there is enough evidence to conclude if the hypothesis about the population parameter is true or not

+# Hypothesis Testing
+- It is a method or procedure that tests the statistical validity of a claim

 Hypothesis Testing starts with the formulation of these two hypotheses:
 - `Null hypothesis (H₀)`: The status quo
-- `Alternate hypothesis (H₁)`: The challenge to the status quo
+    - A null hypothesis is the prevailing belief about a population; it states that there is no change or no difference in the situation and assumes that the status quo is true.
     - We can either reject the null hypothesis or `fail to` reject the null hypothesis (we can never accept null hypothesis)
-- We cannot reject the alternate hypothesis, we can accept it, or fail to accept it
     - Failure to rejct null hypothesis != Accept null hypothesis
-- Null & Alternate Hypothesis are 2 non-overlapping sets
+    - The null hypothesis always has the following signs:  =  OR   ≤   OR    ≥
+- `Alternate hypothesis (H₁)`: The challenge to the status quo
+    - An alternative hypothesis is a claim that opposes the null hypothesis.
+It challenges the status quo and may or may not be proved.

-The null hypothesis always has the following signs:  =  OR   ≤   OR    ≥ The alternate hypothesis always has the following signs:  ≠   OR  >   OR    <
+    - We cannot reject the alternate hypothesis, we can accept it, or fail to accept it The alternate hypothesis always has the following signs:  ≠   OR  >   OR    <
+- Null & Alternate Hypothesis are 2 non-overlapping (or disjoint) sets

 # Critical Region
 - Upper Critical Value (ucv)